 Lola stayed with us for just over two weeks.
-It sounds like a very short amount of time, but Molly and Fred bonded with her very quickly.
+It sounds like a very short amount of time, but Molly bonded with her very quickly.
 She was so well-behaved and quiet, as Molly kept saying.
 Molly also said that Lola was better behaved than me and Taco!
 I think I’m an angel, so I don’t quite believe that.
 But anyway, she was a good dog to have around.
 She was so laidback and quickly felt at home with us.

 Choosing a forever family for Lola was difficult.
 As soon as she was on the website, she received tons of applications, and they had to take her off the site not long after.
 As our foster mentor told us, the “little scruffy dogs” are always in high demand, even if they’re older like Lola.

 The way the process worked was that the first three applications were sent to Molly and the rest were put on hold.
 Those three could schedule a time to meet Lola.
 Then, if all three still wanted to adopt her, Molly would have to choose which family she thought was the best fit.

 As expected, all three applicants fell in love with Lola and wanted to adopt her on the spot.
 To make matters more difficult, all three of them seemed like perfect matches for Lola, and Lola loved them all very much.
 Molly felt terrible having to turn down two of them, but she finally decided on a nice family with three children.
 Lola seemed to bond with their daughter the most, so that’s how she made the final decision.